reportportal/service-ui/app/docs/10-localization.md

 Localization of currently implemented (Backbone) version you can find [here](https://github.com/reportportal/service-ui/tree/localization_by/src/main/resources/public/js/src/localizations).
 If you can't find some keys required for your developing component please contact [Yauheniya Labanava](https://telescope.epam.com/who/Yauheniya_Labanava).

-> Please use `localization_by` brunch only for getting BY localization keys.
-For other languages use `develop` brunch.
-It's caused that `localization_by` brunch is not up-to-date.
+> Please use `localization_by` branch only for getting BY localization keys.
+For other languages use `develop` branch.
+It's caused that `localization_by` branch is not up-to-date.

 Localization workflow is: